 918 N Lake Ave, Pasadena, CA 91104

-Roma Italian Deli is the best one-stop shop for Italian goods in LA.
 Rosario Mazzeo, 81, who moved to LA from Italy in the 1950’s, is the owner of this beloved business which has been a mainstay in Pasadena since 1959.
 There, you will find imported-Italian products such as cheeses, cured meats, pastas and wines.
 However, the star of the show at Roma is Rosario’s famous sandwich, also known as “sandwich”, which he started making by request of a hungry customer.
-Upon walking into the establishment, you will see him sitting and watching you as you walk in and pick up one of his scrumptious sandwiches, which come in pink envelopes.
+Upon walking into the establishment, you will see him peacefully sitting on a chair and watching you as you walk in and pick up one of his scrumptious sandwiches wrapped in pink papers.

 It was so good and reminded me of the sandwiches I used to have back in Spain growing up as a kid.
 The ingredients were flavorful and exceptionally soft — even the bread was not chewy!
 And this is coming from someone who is extremely picky with bread.
 It had the perfect balance between firm and soft.
-Unlike many sandwich and bagel joints I’ve been to in LA, where I’ve had sore gums for the next day, biting into this sandwich was super easy on my gums.
+Biting into this sandwich was a breeze for my gums.

-Another element that instantly brought me back to Europe was the fresh fruit outside in rectangular produce bins, and the butcher slicing the cold cured meats, something that you hardly see in the US anymore.
+Another element that instantly brought me back to Europe was the fresh fruit outside in rectangular produce bins, and the sight of the butcher slicing the cold cured meats, something that you hardly see in the US anymore.

-For more information, please read this caption from Rosario’s interview with @dylanandjeni.
+For more information, please read this caption from Rosario’s interview with food photographers @dylanandjeni.

 Mario’s Italian Deli & Market